 Multiple paper sessions over two days covering historic rehabilitation and advocacy strategies and technical conservation issues and solutions for recent past resources

-Affiliated Event - Challenges in Developing Mid-Century Historic Buildings Symposium
+Affiliated Event - Historic Tax Credits for Rehabilitation Conference: Challenges in Developing Mid-Twentieth Century Buildings

 (Wednesday, March 13, Los Angeles Athletic Club)